 Colors and the Meaning of the Iran Flag

-The Iranian flag is made up of three equal-sized horizontal stripes, the upper stripe is green, the middle white and the lower stripe is red.
+The Iranian flag is made up of three equal-sized horizontal stripes, the upper stripe is green, the middle stripe is white and the lower stripe is red.
 There are stylized writings on the edges of the white ribbon.

 History of the Iran Flag

-The national anthem of Iran first appeared in the period of Mozaffar ad-Din Shah Qajar and used until 1933.
+The national anthem of Iran first appeared in the period of Mozaffar ad-Din Shah Qajar and was used until 1933.
 They then used the national anthem called Salām-e Shāh until 1979.
 This anthem was written by Bijan Taraghi and composed by the French musician Alfred Jean-Baptiste Lemaire.

 The Iranian Revolution took place on February 11, 1979.
-The last Shah of Pahlavi Dynasty Mohammad Reza Pahlavi’s power came to an end with the revolution led by Ayatollah Khomeini, who was exiled in France between 1978 and 1979.
+The last Shah of the Pahlavi Dynasty Mohammad Reza Pahlavi’s power came to an end with the revolution led by Ayatollah Khomeini, who was exiled in France between 1978 and 1979.
 Ayatollah Khomeini decided to remove the symbols and signs used in the flag before the Islamic Revolution.
-The red, green, white colors remain and the symbol is redesigned.
+The red, green, and white colors remain and the symbol is redesigned.
 In 1980 it was approved by Ayatollah Khomeini.

 After Iranian Revolution

 After the fall of the Shah in Iran, an anthem called “O Iran” begins to wander in the language of the people.
 This anthem was written by Hossein Gol-e-Golab in 1946 and was first composed by Ruhollah Khaleqi.
 Later this anthem spreads among the people and remains the national anthem of Iran.
 Some changes are made to the flag after some time from the Islamic Revolution.
-With the Islamic calligraphy, 22 pieces of “Allahu Akbar (God) is the greatest” are written on both sides of the white color and are painted on green and red.
+With Islamic calligraphy, 22 pieces of “Allahu Akbar (God) is the greatest” are written on both sides of the white color and are painted green and red.
 This number points to Iranian Revolution against Pahlavi Dynasty.
 Because according to the Iranian calendar, the Iranian Islamic Revolution took place on the 22nd day of the month of Bahman (21 January – 19 February).